Name of the Group:

 Benedetta Blarasin (PhD Student)

-A parallel project concerns the role of calcium homeostasis in bilirubin-induced neurotoxicity, aiming to find new therapeutic approaches to prevent permanent neurological damage in neonates affected by severe and prolonged hyperbilirubinemia.
-In the field of neurodegenerative diseases, following the identification of the beneficial effect of low doses of bilirubin on the death of dopaminergic neurons caused by TNF-alpha, two directions of research are being pursued: In collaboration with the University of Turin, the validation of a nano delivery system of bilirubin (nanobubbles) to the substantia nigra is underway.
-An alternative in vitro model of slow degeneration of dopaminergic neurons in Parkinson's disease is also being developed.
-This model will be used as a platform for screening compounds with anti-inflammatory action.
-Compounds will be selected through in silico approaches, screened on the model through biomolecular drug/signaling-transcriptomic approaches, and validated for long-term efficacy and safety (bottom-up approach), both in a prophylactic and therapeutic scheme.
+In the field of neurodegenerative diseases, following the identification of the determining effect of TNF-alpha in the death of dopaminergic neurons, prevented by administering low doses of bilirubin, work is underway in two directions: 1) In collaboration with the University of Turin, work is underway on the validation of a nano delivery system of bilirubin (nanobubbles) to the substantia nigra.
+2) An alternative in vitro model of slow degeneration of dopaminergic neurons in Parkinson's disease is also being created to be used as a platform for screening compounds with anti-inflammatory action.
+The compounds will be selected through an in silico approach, screened on the model through biomolecular approaches of drug/signalling-transcriptomics, and validated for long-term efficacy and safety (bottom-up approach), both in a prophylactic and therapeutic regimen.